dfinity/portal/docs/developer-docs/integrations/sns/get-sns/testflight.md

 If this is the case, you can safely delete the SNS testflight canisters.
-Otherwise, you can restore control over your dapp's canisters by reinstalling the SNS root canister with the following code:
+Otherwise, you can restore control over your dapp's canisters by reinstalling the SNS root canister with the following code (make sure to paste the developer principal ID and your dapp's canister ID into the code):
 ```
 use candid::{CandidType, Principal};